ElamC/yahoofinance-analysis-api/README.md

 ## yahoofinance-analysis-api

-An API for earnings, financial information, and stock analysis tools based on data scraped from [Yahoo Finance](https://finance.yahoo.com/).
+API for earnings, financial information, and stock analysis tools based on data scraped from [Yahoo Finance](https://finance.yahoo.com/).
 Query single or multiple symbols in one request.

 ### API